Lost in a Maze of Self-Reliance By R. Scott Rodin

 ~ Webster, Douglas.
 Discipline of Surrender.
 (InterVarsity, 2001), p.
 13

 Even here, we must identify and avoid the temptation of our ‘doing’ dominated way of life.
-It is easy here to insert ourselves as the primary actor in this process.
+It is easy here to insert ourselves as the primary actors in this process.
 By doing so, we undo and destroy what we seek to attain.
 Hannah Whitehall Smith put it in simple terms,

 “In brief, I would say that man’s part is to trust, and God’s part is to work…Plainly, the believer can do nothing but trust, while the Lord in whom he trusts actually does the work entrusted to Him… Your part is to rest.
 His part is to sustain you, and he cannot fail.”